 PIERCING CLEANING SOLUTIONS

-Piercing is based done utmost care and perfection.
-Further we should like to share some useful information that will be helpful for you after getting piercing from us.
+Piercing is done with utmost care and perfection.
+We should like to share some useful information post piercing process.

 Use one or both of the following solutions for healing piercings: